apache/arrow-site/_posts/2025-12-07-parquet-late-materialization-deep-dive.md

 ### 3.1 Adaptive RowSelection Policy (Bitmask vs. RLE)

 One major hurdle is choosing the right internal representation for `RowSelection` because the best choice depends on the sparsity pattern.
+[This paper](https://db.cs.cmu.edu/papers/2021/ngom-damon2021.pdf) reveals a critical hurdle: there is no 'one-size-fits-all' format for `RowSelection`.
+The researchers found that the optimal internal representation is a moving target, shifting constantly depending on the sparsity pattern—essentially, how 'dense' or 'sparse' the surviving data is at any given moment.

 - **Ultra sparse** (e.g., 1 row every 10,000): Using a bitmask here is just wasteful (1 bit per row adds up), whereas RLE is super clean—just a few selectors and you're done.
 - **Sparse but with tiny gaps** (e.g., "read 1, skip 1"): RLE creates a fragmented mess that makes the decoder work overtime; here, bitmasks are way more efficient.